anwarjaved/tina-cms-test/MIGRATION.md

 {::options toc_levels="2..4" /}

 {: .warning }
-> If your configuration states `remote_theme: just-the-docs/just-the-docs`, your
+> If your configuration states `remote_theme: anwarjaved/tina-cms-test`, your
 > website is built using the current `main` branch of the theme, which may include
 > changes made after the latest release; see the [CHANGELOG].
 >
 > If your configuration states `theme: just the docs` and your `Gemfile` specifies
-> `gem "just-the-docs"`, your website is always built using the latest release.
+> `gem "tina-cms-test"`, your website is always built using the latest release.

 {: .note }
 > If you have cloned/forked and customised the theme repo,